SiglabsOP/Nebula-PRO/README.md

 Nebula PRO will, automatical launch the monitor, so its probably best to launch Nebula PRO on boot, check your schedule once daily, close it, and you will have alerts for the rest of the day.

-Both visualizer and monitor included, handle encryption in a secure way.
+Both visualizer and monitor included, handle encryption in a solid secure way.
+Locking mecanism ensure stability.
-Run the visualizer from within the program since, the data is now encrypted, add data before you run the visualizer You need to setup a password before program launch.
+You may only run the visualizer from within the program since, the data is  encrypted.
+Add data first before you run the visualizer.
-Your cloud token and credentials are encrypted too.
+You need to setup a password before program launch and your cloud token and credentials are encrypted too.
-Your encryptionkey is best saved elsewhere, however, it is encrypted a second time too as extra measure. (use your password to access)
+Your encryptionkey is best saved elsewhere, however, it is encrypted a second time too as extra measure. (you use your password on program launch)

  PATCH 12: added multithreading